cspoojary/Learn_Python/interview_Question/Day_02_Interview_Question.md

 print("The factorial of number is: ",count)
 ```

-## 4:Python program to convert the month name to a number of days.
+## 4. Python program to convert the month name to a number of days.
 ```Python
 month = input("Enter the month: ")